Looking to grow your Pinterest following this month?

 So, that would make Pinterest more like a search engine because normally when people go on Pinterest they search for “stuff”.
 Since Pinterest is a search engine, we HAVE to implement the right keywords to our boards & pins descriptions to get the most success from the site.
 If you go on Pinterest and search something it will generate the most relevant and popular posts with the highest repins in your search.
 For example, check out what popped up when I searched, “ How To Find Facebook Groups”.
 As you can see one of my posts actually popped up.

-So, how did one of my post get in that top post area?
+So, how did one of my posts get in that top post area?

 The reason why is because I optimized the “keywords” I used for that pin description to boost the SEO.
 I used keywords that I thought most people would search for and put those in my pin description.